Get

 dog sad sick sleeping bored

-Vestibular disease in dogs, also known as Canine Idiopathic Vestibular Syndrome (CIGS) or “Old Dog Vestibular Syndrome” (ODVS), is a relatively common condition that affects your dog’s balance system.
+Vestibular disease in dogs, also known as canine idiopathic vestibular syndrome or “old dog vestibular syndrome,” is a relatively common condition that affects a dog’s balance system.

-It can be very distressing for owners to witness as clinical signs will often develop suddenly and can be very dramatic.
+It can be distressing for owners to witness, as the clinical signs will often develop suddenly and can be quite dramatic.
 The good news is that it is not usually painful or life-threatening.
 It often resolves on its own without the need for medical intervention.
-Some cases, however, do require medical management depending on the underlying cause.
+Some cases, however, do require medical management, depending on the underlying cause.

-In some circumstances, vestibular disease can recur, and dogs will experience it more than once.
+In certain circumstances, vestibular disease can recur, and a dog will experience it more than once.
 Usually, this is due to an underlying cause that has not been addressed.
-Some dogs are more prone to developing the disease therefore are more likely to have recurring episodes.
+Some dogs are more prone to developing the disease and therefore, are more likely to have recurring episodes.
 This article will discuss the ins and outs of vestibular disease in dogs.

 beagle dog lying on bed looking sick